hazardfn/valvex/README.md

 **Option:** An atom that can change how remove works:

-_force_remove_

-_lock_queue_
+`force_remove`

+`lock_queue`

 #### Notes:

-By default remove is an idempotent and safe operation, it will merely mark a queue for removal and only remove it when it has no remaining work - it can still continue to receive work however, this is by design to prevent crashes.
+By default remove is a safe operation, it will merely mark a queue for removal and only remove it when it has no remaining work - it can still continue to receive work however, this is by design to prevent crashes.
 If a queue marked for removal is continuing to receive work it will print a warning.
 You can specify options to change this behaviour.

-_force_remove_:

-Will remove the queue regardless of work left.

-_lock_queue_:
+`force_remove` will kill a queue regardless of it's contents, again please use this carefully.

-Will remove as normal but prevent the queue from receiving new work.
+`lock_queue` will remove as normal but prevent the queue from receiving new work, while in most cases safe your code can crash if you have forgot to remove all instances where the queue being removed is used.

-### push (Identifier, Reply Identifier, Queue Key, Work) -> ok | {error, key_not_found}.
+### `push (Identifier, Queue Key, Reply Identifier, Work) -> ok.`
 ---
 #### Description:

 Pushes work to the queue with the queue key you specified.
-Will error if the key does not exist.
+Will not error if the queue does not exist.

 #### Spec:

 **Identifier:** Pid or registered atom of the valve server.

+**Queue Key:** A unique atom identifying the queue.

 **Reply Identifier:** Pid of the process that is awaiting the result of the work.

-**Queue Key:** A unique atom identifying the queue you want to push work to.

 **Work:** A fun() of stuff to do.